First visit: 3 November 1847 – 13 July 1848

 In sum I regret London very much, especially since I am here. […]

 Over the next two years Berlioz’s correspondence shows him keeping in touch with various friends in London and sometimes reminiscing about his time there (Panofka, Barnett, Ernst, Heller, Sainton, Wallace).
 Much of the years 1849 and 1850 were taken up with the organisation and running of the new Société Philharmonique in Paris, founded on the analogy of the Philharmonic Societies of London, Vienna and St Petersburg (CG no. 1289).
 In September 1849 there was a request from London for a performance of the newly composed Te Deum, though Berlioz at the time was unable to go; he was besides unwilling to let the work be performed in his absence and was wary of the conductor Michael Costa (CG nos.
 1280-1).
 In September there was a suggestion by Beale for participation in concerts in Hanover Square Rooms the following May, though nothing came of this (CG no. 1345).
-But it would not be long before Berlioz would be back in London.
+But it would not be long before Berlioz was back in London.

 April: Berlioz is invited by the Minister of Trade to be a